 Revolving Funds have been widely promoted as tools for accelerating EE projects and establishing a sustainable EE industry in developing countries.
-Reasons often cited for their promotion3 are:
+Reasons often cited for their promotion are:

 - 1. EE Funds allow for bundling of projects that FIs may not be willing to fund because of the relatively high transaction costs.
 EE financing mechanisms with bundled projects create economies of scale that individual FIs cannot achieve. - 2.
 EE funds are often combined with a TA program and as such allow for bringing the technical and the financial aspects (e.g. preparation, contracting and evaluation) together.
 In developing countries there is most often a gap between technical and financial organizations.
-EE financing mechanisms can provide an indispensable knowledge base of specialized knowledge, skills and expertise.
+EE financing mechanisms can provide an indispensable knowledge base of specialized knowledge, skills and expertise. - 3.
+Funds can offer long term finance critical for the financing of energy efficiency projects and ESCOs. - 4.
+FIs can obtain valuable experience in EE finance if they are tasked with administering the financing facility. - 5.
+EE funds are often the catalysts of EE investment projects. - 6.
+EE funds are often EE market makers by creating interest in EE investments on the sides of end users, project developers and FIs. - 7.
+EE funds allow for spreading risks over many projects.